pxsswordprotected/personalsite/docs/_posts/2025-10-15-stayingstatic.md

 I think experimentation is a big factor here.
 One thing that might be happening with people who are stuck in a static mindset is that of fear due to failure and other related emotional reactions.
 But adopting a mass experimentation mindset really rewards you for going from results driven to process driven.
 All of it is data, failure is just more info to iterate on.
 You can learn from it always.
 For instance, if I feel failure from something, info I could learn is that the Self is strong in [this] area, there's some type of fear going on, I'm probably shaming myself somewhere, etc (and this is just the emotional aspect).
 <br><br>
 Anyways, static is boring.
 Don't be static.
 Be alive, learn, be active, annihilate yourself and what you think you are to effectively iterate.

+<blockquote cite="https://quoteinvestigator.com/2018/02/20/greater/">The purpose of life is to be defeated by greater and greater things.</blockquote>
+—Rainer Maria Rilke